 Talbot Green Roadworks

-Written by Jamie on 6th March 2018
+Written by Gavin on 6th March 2018

 RCT Council will start works to deliver improvements at the busy A473/A4222 Cowbridge Road junction in Talbot Green, thanks to a significant investment from the Welsh Government.